-This document walks through the basics of using the Unison codebase manager and writing Unison code.
-We will introduce bits and pieces of the core Unison language and its syntax as we go.
+This document walks through the basic workflow for writing Unison code.
+We'll introduce bits and pieces of the core Unison language and its syntax as we go.
 The Unison language documentation is a more in-depth resource if you have questions or want to learn more.

-If you want to follow along with this document (highly recommended), this guide assumes you've already gone through the steps inthe quickstart guideand skimmed throughthe big idea.
+This guide assumes you've already gone through the steps in the quickstart guide and skimmed through the big idea.

-The Unison Codebase Manager, or UCM for short, is the command line tool that runs the Unison programming language and allows you to interact with the Unison code you've written and saved.
-Put differently, the UCM is the interface to your Unison codebase.
+The Unison Codebase Manager, or UCM for short, is the command line tool that runs the Unison programming language and allows you to interact with the Unison code you've written.
+It functions as the interface to your Unison codebase.

 Its many responsibilities include: